pywbem/pywbemtools/docs/pywbemcli/commands.rst

 *  ``--fql``/``--filter-query-language QUERY-LANGUAGE`` = The filter query
    language to be used with ``--filter-query``.
 Default: DMTF:FQL.

-*  ``--show-null`` -In the TABLE output formats, show propertieswith no value (i.e. Null) in all of the instances to be displayed.
-Otherwise only properties at least one instance has a non- Null property are displayed
+*  ``--show-null`` -In the TABLE output formats, show properties with no value (i.e. Null) in all of the instances to be displayed.
+Otherwise only properties at least one instance has a non-Null property are displayed

 *  ``--help-instancename``/``--hi`` -  Show help message for specifying
    ``INSTANCENAME`` including use of the ``--key`` and ``--namespace``